Chromeilion/RoMAE/README.md

 [stochastic depth](https://arxiv.org/abs/1603.09382).
 When using regularization, I recommend you take a look at ["How to train your ViT?"](https://arxiv.org/abs/2106.10270).
 In general, if you add regularization you should also increase the number of epochs you are training for.
-Data augmentation is very important too.
-This should be considered on a per-dataset basis, however.

 The encoder config provides fine-grained controls for where dropout is applied.
 The common approach is to use the same dropout value for:

 - ```hidden_drop_rate``` (applies dropout in the MLP layer)
 - ```attn_drop_rate``` (applies dropout on the attention probabilities)